Permify/permify/docs/docs/installation/brew.md

 ### Run Permify Service

-To run the Permify Service, `permify serve` command should be run with configurations.
+To run the Permify Service, `permify serve` command should be run.

 By default, the service is configured to listen on ports 3476 (HTTP) and 3478 (gRPC) and store the authorization data in memory rather then an actual database.
-You can override these with running the command with configuration flags.
+You can override these by running the command with configuration flags.

-### Configure With Using Flags
+### Configure By Using Flags

-See all configuration flags with running,
+See all the configuration flags by running,

 ```shell
 permify serve --help
 ```

 :::info Environment Variables
 In addition to CLI flags, Permify also supports configuration via environment variables.
-You can replace any flags' argument with an environment variable by converting dashes into underscores and prefixing with PERMIFY_ (e.g. **--log-level** becomes **PERMIFY_LOG_LEVEL**).
+You can replace any flag with an environment variable by converting dashes into underscores and prefixing with PERMIFY_ (e.g. **--log-level** becomes **PERMIFY_LOG_LEVEL**).
 :::

 ### Configure With Using Config File

-You can also configure Permify Service with using a configuration file.
+You can also configure Permify Service by using a configuration file.

 ```shell
  permify serve -c=config.yaml